Enrolling in a Workshop

 As a parent, when can I see my child perform during workshops?

-These are generally during the regular workshop times and are a wonderful opportunity to see the progress of your young artist.
+We hold end of term presentations in the final week of the term.
+These are usually held in the last half hour of the workshop and are a wonderful opportunity to see the progress of your young artist.

 How do I provide feedback about workshops?